vidispine/hull-vidispine-addon/hull-vidispine-addon/README.md

 Parameters:

 _PARENT_CONTEXT_: The Helm charts global context

 _ENDPOINT_: The key denoting the endpoint which may contain the _URI_

 _URI_: The particular uri to get

+_IGNORE_INTERNAL_: Ignore any endpoint with name of _URI_ and suffix `Internal`

 _INFO_: The kind of information to get.
 Allowed values: uri|host|hostname|netloc|path|scheme|port|base

 Usage:

 This function works with `hull.config.general.data.endpoints` section to return a particular aspect of an _URI_ which is defined for a given endpoint named with _ENDPOINT_.
 The function furthermore checks for whether the _URI_ is defined with a suffix of `Internal` or without it.
-If an `Internal` suffixes _URI_ exists it has precedence over an _URI_ without the suffix for the evaluation of _INFO_.
+If an `Internal` suffixes _URI_ exists it has precedence over an _URI_ without the suffix for the evaluation of _INFO_, however if the _IGNORE_EXTERNAL_ parameter is set to true any endpoint with an `Internal` suffix is explicitly ignored.

 Allowed values for _INFO_:
 - `uri`: return the complete URI as it is configured